MMIV-ML/ELMED219-2021/setup.md

 #### ... and luckily also the [Jupyter notebook](https://www.nature.com/articles/d41586-018-07196-1)
 - for openness [!](https://www.nature.com/news/interactive-notebooks-sharing-the-code-1.16261) and reproduciblity [!](https://arxiv.org/pdf/1810.08055.pdf)

-## GitHub:
+## GitHub
-The course code is hosted on the code-sharing platform GitHub (where you now are reading this).
+The course code is hosted on the code-sharing platform GitHub (where you're reading this).
 If you do not have a GitHub account already you should make one now (https://github.com/join).
 We recommend that you are using the platform for your own projects during the course.
-Hence:
+Therefore, you should complete the following steps:

 - Create an account on GitHub (https://github.com) using the `Sign up for GitHub` form on the right side of the page.